paramark-inc/mmm/README.md

 ## Marketing Mix Models

-This repo provides a wrapper around the existing ecosystem of open-source MMM products.
+This repo provides a wrapper around Google's lightweight_mmm (and in future, other open-source MMM products).
 It makes it simple to:

 * Run MMM from a standard CSV file
 * Start with sensible defaults, then experiment further